Rafi Wirana

 Hold for 2 seconds to cancel

-This pattern should live only where genuine consequences exist.
-Applying it everywhere dilutes its protective power and trains users to mindlessly swipe through important decisions.
-But when used thoughtfully—for payments, deletions, commitments, and other irreversible actions—it becomes an elegant safeguard against human error.
+The effectiveness lies in calibration.
+The gesture must be easy enough for intentional use but hard enough to prevent accidents, creating meaningful engagement without frustrating legitimate actions.
+This pattern should live only where genuine consequences exist—applying it everywhere dilutes its protective power and trains users to mindlessly swipe through important decisions[2].
+When used thoughtfully for payments, deletions, and irreversible actions, intentional interaction becomes an elegant safeguard that helps users take the right actions with full awareness of their choices.

 Footnotes